rvjh/Yoga_Pose_Classification/README.md

 * Training:

     I uploaded the local code in google colab and executed from there using free gpu.
-    After running the pretrained model for 50 epochs I got the new model by which I'll create a webapp and ho prediction.
+    After running the pretrained model for 50 epochs I got the new model by which I'll create a webapp and do prediction.

 * Training Evaluation:
     By running the VGG19 pretrained model with the custom images I got validation accuracy approx 99.7 %

 ![alt text](static/2.PNG)

-* Deployment:
+* Verification Locally:

     After doing all preprocessing I have experimented this locally.

     Click on upload and select a picture.